Coronavirus – FAQs on staffing decisions when reopening workplaces

 Currently, the government recognises two groups of vulnerable people – those who are clinically extremely vulnerable and those who are clinically vulnerable.

+The extremely clinical vulnerable are currently advised not to attend work, even if they cannot work from home.
 If clinically extremely vulnerable individuals cannot work from home they could also potentially remain on (or move into) the furlough scheme – see our FAQs on furloughing employees for more on this.

-Clinically vulnerable people who cannot work from home can currently return to work but must take extra care with social distancing.
+Clinically vulnerable people who cannot work from home can currently return to work, but must take extra care with social distancing.
 Previous government guidance said they should be “offered the option of the safest available on-site roles” which enable them to stay the requisite two metres (or one metre with risk mitigation where two metres is not viable) from others.
 Although the most recent guidance no longer suggests they should be offered the safest on-site roles, it would still be good practice as part of the employer’s general health and safety obligations to prioritise the clinically vulnerable for the safest roles over anyone who is not vulnerable.

 We consider that either remaining on furlough, working from home or taking unpaid leave is currently the cautious approach for vulnerable employees if they are unhappy about returning to work, given the legal risks: